 Public financial disclosure statements for Ontario’s Members of Provincial Parliament (MPP) have been filed today with the Clerk of the Legislative Assembly of Ontario and published on the Office of the Integrity Commissioner website.

-As required by the Members’ Integrity Act, 1994, all MPPs have disclosed their personal assets, liabilities, and other financial information to the Office of the Integrity Commissioner.
+As required by the Members’ Integrity Act, 1994, all MPPs have disclosed their personal assets, liabilities, and other financial information to the Integrity Commissioner.

 The Commissioner is required to disclose publicly certain information from each MPP’s private disclosure statement.
-The statements reflect each MPP’s financial holdings as of September 1, 2021.
-Additionally, the Commissioner ensures that each MPP’s holdings comply with the Act, including the requirements of members of Cabinet to place certain financial assets in a management trust.
-As of September 1, 2021, there were six trusts in place.
+The statements reflect each MPP’s financial holdings as of June 2, 2022.
+Additionally, the Commissioner ensures that each MPP’s holdings comply with the Act, including the requirements of cabinet ministers to place certain financial assets in a management trust.
+There are currently six trusts in place.

-The public financial statements are available at www.oico.on.ca and can also be viewed in the Office of the Clerk of the Legislative Assembly.
+The public financial statements are available online and can also be viewed in the Office of the Clerk of the Legislative Assembly.